Skip to main content

 });

-// Hours later.
-Different agent, same KB.
+// Three regions later.
+Different character, same world.

 const reply = await client.agents.chat({

-agent: cleo.agentId, // Support agent
+agent: cleo.agentId, // Companion character

-userId: "acme-priya",
+userId: "player-priya",

 knowledgeBase: true, // Cleo reads what Atlas wrote